Indigenous Roots Teacher Education Program

 Welcome

-Undergraduate or Initial Certification Program
+Bachelor’s Degree and/or Initial Certification Program

-ROOTS Program Induction Plan
+ROOTS Program Induction Plan - DRAFT

-ROOTS Program Policies & Procedures
+ROOTS Program Policies & Procedures - DRAFT

 Nebraska, NDE, and Little Priest Tribal College Logos